Thanasornsawan/RobotFramework-Practice/README.md

 ## Robot Framework Selenium Practice

-This repository is my robot framework practice.In `web automation` folder is practice robot frammework with normal robot framework command but if you want python with robot framework, please check in `Python Selenium` folder.
+This repository is my robot framework practice.In `web automation` folder is practice robot frammework with just robot framework command (codeless) but if you want python with robot framework, please check in `Python Selenium` folder.

 ### Version of package in this repository
 robotframework                 |	5.0.1 <br/>